 - Traditional values are combined with innovative learning strategies to encourage student leaders who are connected to the past and prepared for the future.
 Classes engage in student-centered harkness discussions on Aristotelian virtues.
 Community service projects are constructed using the user-centered design thinking process favored by leading technology companies.
 Time-tested meets cutting-edge.

 - The curriculum is based on contemporary research and seeks to equip students with essential core concepts and the critical-thinking skills necessary to apply those concepts to their own experience.

-Classroom learning serves as one of the many avenues that connect leadership learning across a focused and integrated educational experiences the.
+Classroom learning serves as one of the many avenues that enables leadership learning for a focused and integrated educational experience.

 The Leadership Department consists of diverse, dedicated faculty passionate about modeling, inspiring, challenging, enabling, and encouraging all students to develop as leaders, using an academically rigorous curriculum designed to empower students with essential 21st century leadership skills.
 Students are challenged to reflect and apply these concepts to themselves and their numerous teams (in the classroom, in the CGA Prefect System or the CMA Leadership System, in Athletics, in Clubs, in Global Studies, Entrepreneurship, Sustainability and more) throughout their time at Culver.

 Culver believes in the importance of mastery—mastery of knowledge and of fundamental learning skills.
 Achieving such mastery involves hard work, and Culver makes no apology for demanding rigorous effort from its students.
 That students work hard reflects the conviction of the faculty that superficiality of learning must be avoided and that added breadth and depth of knowledge is achieved only when students expend great effort to approach the limits of their capabilities.